hessius/HFNOsplitter/Documentation/en/01 Overview - Introduction.md

 Treating two patients in parallell with HFNO using the Airvo 2 system is possible due to

-1. Treatment guidelines that stipulate a maximum flow of 30 litres/minute
+1. Treatment guidelines that stipulate a maximum flow should be kept as low as possible to avoid / minimise aerosol dispersion.
-2. The Airvo 2 system being capable of outputting 60 litres/minute
+2. The Airvo 2 system being capable of outputting 60 litres/minute (well above recommended maximum air flow)

 Treating two patients in parallell with HFNO using the Airvo 2 system is feasible due to